You are currently viewing How to Reduce Inflammation Naturally (Nutrition, Movement, and Lifestyle Support)

 The secret to long-term health?
 Focus on lowering inflammation in your body.

 Inflammation is a vital part of the body’s immune response.
-It helps the body heal after an injury; defend itself against viruses and bacteria, and repair damaged tissue.
+It helps the body heal after an injury, defend itself against viruses and bacteria, and repair damaged tissue.
 However, too much immune response can cause the inflammation response to become “always on” and chronic.
-Chronic inflammation has been shown to play a main role in the development of diseases including cardiovascular disease, cancer, and diabetes.
+Chronic inflammation is associated with an increased risk of many chronic diseases, including cardiovascular disease, diabetes, and certain cancers.
+Persistent low-grade inflammation can gradually damage tissues, blood vessels, and metabolic systems.
 More recent research has also shown a correlation to psychological disorders, especially depression.
 Stress, lack of exercise, genetic predisposition, and exposure to toxins (environmental and food) can all contribute to chronic inflammation.
-The best strategy for containing and reducing long-term disease risks is to learning how specific foods, as well as lifestyle choices, can influence the inflammatory process.
+One of the most powerful ways to protect long-term health is to understand how lifestyle factors such as nutrition, movement, stress, and sleep influence inflammatory pathways in the body.

 How do you know if you are dealing with chronic inflammation?